rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure* 16: Permutation graph obtained from [2, 3, 4, 6, 8, 1, 7, 5]

-And we recover an isomorphic copy of the original random graph (see Fig. 15).
+And we recover indeed an isomorphic copy of the original random graph (see Fig. 15).

 Links and appendices
 --------------------